rishabhraj1572/GemX/README.md

 [![Get it on Google Play](https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png)](https://play.google.com/store/apps/details?id=your.app.package)

-## Usage

-1. **Open GemX:** Launch the app on your Android device.
-2. **Choose Interaction Mode:** Select between text chat, voice commands, or video connect.
-3. **Enter Prompts:** Provide text or image-based prompts and get tailored responses.
-4. **Plan Trips:** Use TravelGenie to create a customized itinerary for your travels.
-5. **Manage Profile:** Access and update your profile settings.

 ## Contributing

 Contributions to GemX are welcome!
 If you'd like to contribute, please follow these steps: